HenrikssonErik/donkey-core/README.md

 # core

-You can use this repository to orchestrate `Unicorn`'s intrusion detection pipeline, without setting up each component separately.
+You can use this repository to orchestrate `Donkey`'s intrusion detection pipeline, without setting up each component separately.

 Please check the [Wiki](https://github.com/crimson-unicorn/core/wiki) of this repository for detailed documentation.